Dutchy365/BlogBytes/content/blog/20250716-AIorHumanasConsultant.md

 ---
 author: null
-title: "AI is not the consultant.
-You are."
+title: AI is not the consultant.
+You are.
 date: 2025-07-15
 description: Why persuasive power, real-time communication, and human ownership are more important than ever in the AI era.
 tags:
   - AI
   - Consultant
 thumbnail: /images/20250716AIConsultancy/00AIConsultancy.png
 preview: /00AIConsultancy.png
 images:
   - /00AIConsultancy.png
 keywords:
   - AI
   - Consultancy